-This was to be our final full day in Napili together and we had scheduled a relaxing beach day with just a bit of snorkelling and basically doing nothing in Paradise.
+This was to be our final full day in Napili together and we had scheduled a relaxing beach day with just a bit of snorkeling and basically doing nothing in Paradise.
 Unfortunately, the big guy upstairs had different plans…

 After a week of predicted bad and nothing but SUN (well the odd shower too) Today really was shaping up to be grotty.
 Odd as the forecast was actually pretty good today.
 A band of cloud had rolled down from the West Maui Mountains and was obscuring most of the sky over Napili and the wind had got up considerably.
-We gave it time to clear up as we had out regular takeout Gazebo breakfast but it wasn’t playing.
+We gave it time to clear up as we had our regular takeout Gazebo breakfast but it wasn’t playing.

 One great thing about Maui is the weather is often very different in different parts of the Island.
 It is hugely influenced by the wind direction and the Cool trade winds were whipping round as far as Napili and bringing the temperature down and the rain with it.
 We decided to get the hell out of their and check out some other beaches.

-First stop was the Famous Airport Beach Park.
+The first stop was the Famous Airport Beach Park.
 Only 5 miles down the road and the change was dramatic.
 The Sun came bursting out and the wind all but dropped away.
 The Beach was busy but not overly so.
 We easily found a location away from anyone else and set up our nest.
 After getting nicely warmed by the sun we headed of for a snorkel.

 Airport Beach is popular as the Reef if very close to the shoreline (it also has great amenities loads of parking and is generally a very nice beach and park).
 You can literally be swimming above Coral within 5-10m.
-Most days it is fairly benign and even if the current is bad it often runs parallel to the shore so worst case is you need to swim to shore and walk a little way back up the beach.
+Most days it is fairly benign, and even if the current is bad it often runs parallel to the shore so the worst case is you need to swim to shore and walk a little way back up the beach.

 This is especially good for beginners or inexperienced snorkelers.
 The Snorkelling is pretty good too regardless.
 There are large amounts of healthy coral growing on the Rocks and reef structures lining the beach.
 And there are plenty of fish to be seen.
 It’s the usual suspects of Hawaiian reef fish and we don’t regularly see anything too exciting on this reef.
 But it is a very good introduction to Hawaain ocean-life.